rishindrasingh/terraform-for-devops/Workspace.md

 git status
 git commit -m "Add your comments here"
 ```
-Now you can user terraform apply command to create/update your resources
+Now you can use terraform apply command to create/update your resources

 ```sh
 terraform apply --auto-approve